DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Trading partner.md

 - Data entity: EDI Documents - Customers

 ### Customers
-EDI trading partner information and Customer documents can be viewed via FactBoxes available on the **All customers** page.
+EDI trading partner information and Customer documents can be viewed via FactBoxes available on the **All customers** page. <br>
 These can be accessed by navigating to **Accounts receivable > Customers > All customers** and selecting the customer.

 ### Data entities